socialites/rpi-srt-streamer/README.md

 ### 2. Connect the Pi to your network {ignore=true}

+If you configured your Wifi settings in the Raspberry Pi Imager, you can skip this step.

-Connect the Pi to your network using the Ethernet cable or Wi-Fi.
+Otherwise, connect the Pi to your network using the Ethernet cable.

 ### 3. SSH In and Run the Script {ignore=true}